 Symptoms of Chronic Venous Disease include swelling of the feet, ankles and legs, spider veins, varicose veins, soreness, heaviness, or tiredness or restlessness in the feet and legs.
 Pain in the legs and ankles can be the first symptom, even before varicose veins appear.
 Redness or dark discoloration later develops around the ankles and the skin can become hard, cracked and scaly.
 This is known as Venous Stasis Dermatitis and ultimately results in large open wounds which are very difficult to heal.
 Blood clots can also develop which can become very painful and even life threatening.

 Varicose vein doctors will perform a specialized ultrasound called a superficial venous mapping to evaluate the flow, diameter and valves in the veins.
 Typically, compression treatment with wraps or stockings is recommended initially for varicose veins.
-If patients do not respond to this conservative approach, an “endovenous ablation” procedure may be performed in the doctor’s office using only local anesthesia.
+If patients do not respond to this conservative varicose veins treatment, an “endovenous ablation” procedure may be performed in a specialist’s office using only local anesthesia.
 Sclerotherapy injections with or without ultrasound may be employed as well, and in certain cases stents are placed in the veins.
 Treatment for varicose veins is extremely successful in relieving pain, preventing unsightly legs and healing wounds if present.

 Varicose Vein Surgery